Docs

 Bearer key

-POST /api/surveys
+POST /api/attribution/forms

 Bearer key

-GET /api/surveys
+GET /api/attribution/forms

 Bearer key

-GET /api/surveys/{id}
+GET /api/attribution/forms/{id}

 Public

-PATCH /api/surveys/{id}
+PATCH /api/attribution/forms/{id}/responses

 Bearer key

-POST /api/surveys/{id}/responses
+POST /api/attribution/forms/{id}/remaps

 Public